LucaOttvn/NeatPad/README.md

 The app is available both in web and mobile version, the latter is made with [Capacitor](https://github.com/ionic-team/capacitor).

 ### SIDE EFFECTS FOR DOM SIGNALS
 Some of the signals defined in signals.ts file have side effects that directly interact with the DOM.
-One example of this is the selectedModal signal where a gsap animation is triggered
+One example of this is the selectedModal signal where a gsap animation is triggered.
 Since the signals.ts file it's not part of the components tree, sideEffects like effect(()=>{}) are triggered immediately on the signal's value change; this is a problem because gsap needs the DOM to be fully updated to perform the animations correctly, so putting something like...
 ```javascript
 effect(()=>{